ONLINE BUSINESS AND TECHNICAL COMMUNICATIONS CERTIFICATE

-The competency-based Flexible Option degree programs of University of Wisconsin-Milwaukee and University of Wisconsin Colleges are accredited by the Higher Learning Commission of the North Central Association of Colleges & Schools.
+University of Wisconsin Colleges is accredited by the Higher Learning Commission of the North Central Association of Colleges & Schools.

-We’d be happy to answer your questions and talk with you about how this flexible degree program can help you achieve your goals.
-Call today!
+We’d be happy to answer your questions and talk with you about how this flexible certificate program can help you achieve your goals.
+Call or email today!

 Other ways to contact us: